kkarasek/kkarasek/README.md

 - 🛠 The tools I use are React, Vite, styled-components and Node.js to name a few.
 - 🌱 I’m currently learning how to use Typescript with React and diving deep into framer-motion documentation.
 - 📌 I also have Next.js in store for the following months.
-- 💞 Personally I'm an athlete, avid record collector and synth-pop afficionado.
+- 💞 Personally I'm an athlete, avid record collector and synth-pop aficionado.
 - 📫 You can reach me at k_kaarasek@outlook.com or visit my ig [here](https://www.instagram.com/bette_davis_eyez/)

 <!---